Kitsuya0828/Grou-Cha-Darby/README.md

 # Grou-Cha-Darby

-This website enables you to make a Bar Chart Race with your LINE chat hisory.
+This website enables you to make a Bar Chart Race with your LINE chat history.

 URL : [https://grouchadarby0210.herokuapp.com/](https://grouchadarby0210.herokuapp.com/)